CVPcorp/ahrq-data-viz-challenge/README.md

 ### Purpose:
 This documentation will cover how to deploy Metabase on an AWS EC2 instance with a separate RDS instance. <br>
-These directionsT were written to make setup as easy as possible for someone new to AWS.
+These directions were written to make setup as easy as possible for someone new to AWS.
 Not covered:

 * You should have separate DB accounts for read-only and read-write users
 * We did not explicitly configure backups for the Metabase server.
 RDS snapshots should be sufficient.